netreconlab/parse-hipaa/README.md

 Note that postgres is not binded to your interfaces and is only local to the docker virtual network.
 This was done on purpose as the parse and parse-desktop is already exposed.

 If you want to persist the data in the database, you can uncomment the volume lines in [docker-compose](https://github.com/netreconlab/parse-postgres/blob/master/docker-compose.yml#L41)

+The standard configuration can be modified to your liking by editing [index.js](https://github.com/netreconlab/parse-postgres/blob/master/index.js).
+Here you can add/modify things like push notifications, password resets, etc. This file as an express app and some examples provided from parse can be found [here](https://github.com/parse-community/parse-server#using-expressjs).

+For verfying and cleaning your data along with other added functionality, you can add [Cloud Code](https://docs.parseplatform.org/cloudcode/guide/) to the [cloud](https://github.com/netreconlab/parse-postgres/tree/master/cloud) folder.
+Note that there is no need to rebuild your image when modifying files in the "cloud" folder since this is volume mounted, but you may need to restart the parse container.

 The mongo version for this isn't shown as there are many examples online on how to deploy with mongo and mongo is part of the default documentation for [parse-server](https://github.com/parse-community/parse-server).
 The purpose of this repo is to show how to integrate with postgres and provide something out-of-the-box like [parse-server-example](https://github.com/parse-community/parse-server-example).